 All units shall come equipped with a factory mounted room temperature sensor located in a sampling chamber (front, center panel) where room air is continuously drawn through for fast response to temperature changes in the room.
-The room temperature sensor shall;

-(SELECT one):
+When using a remote wall-mounted temperature sensor the ability shall exist to simply disconnect the unit-mounted temperature sensor using the provided quick disconnect plug.
+The room temperature sensor and override switch shall (SELECT one):

-- a. be unit mounted. - b. be an optional wall mounted temperature sensor, with integral tenant override capability
+- a. be unit mounted. - b. be an optional wall mounted temperature sensor, with integral tenant override capability.